PCB Assembly & First Boot

 - The "Core" (rectangular board)

-You'll notice a standard Raspberry Pi 40-pin connector on the Hat board (marked in red).
+You'll notice a standard Raspberry Pi 40-pin header on the Hat board (marked in red).
 Carefully align the Core board's 2 rows of pins with the Hat's 40 pin connector and press them together.

 First Boot - Powering On